jeju5/management/cs/aws/aws_developer.md

       aws s3api list-objects --bucket myBucket --max-items 120 (return first 120 items and that's it)
       ```

+  * AWS CLI & profiles
+    * you can use

   * in AWS CLI, passing value as a flag is better than aws configure (when possible)
     ```
     ex)  --region us-east-2